90 Vegetarian Capsules ( SKU: 9486, NPN: 80026324 )

 Recent research has highlighted magnesium’s important role in glucose homeostasis, as supplementation improves insulin sensitivity and regulates beta-cell function, while deficiency exacerbates chronic inflammatory stress, contributing to obesity and the metabolic syndrome.
 Supplementation reduces serum glucose, increases HDL levels and improves insulin sensitivity, even among those with normal magnesium levels, and in both diabetic and non-diabetic populations.
 Magnesium also improves postprandial hyperlipidemia, and down-regulates genes related to metabolic and inflammatory pathways.
 In addition to improving magnesium bioavailability, citrate itself is a mitochondrial substrate and provides an alkaline load.
 It chelates dietary oxalates, reducing renal stone formation risk.

-Malic acid, vegetarian capsule (carbohydrate gum [cellulose], purified water, titanium dioxide), microcrystalline cellulose, vegetable grade magnesium stearate (lubricant).
+Vegetarian capsule (carbohydrate gum, purified water), microcrystalline cellulose, stearic acid, vegetable grade magnesium stearate (lubricant).

-3 capsules per day or as directed by a health care practitioner.
+3 vegetarian capsules per day or as directed by a health care practitioner

 Magnesium supplementation is contraindicated in individuals with impaired kidney function, as well as those with heart blocks, such as atrioventricular or bifascicular blocks.
 Some people may experience diarrhea.
 Keep out of reach of children.